Understanding ASP.NET - Part One - Owin And Katana

 Environment Dictionary Keys

-• RequestPath(string): contains information about requested path.
+• RequestPath(string): contains information about the requested path.

-• RequestHeaders(IDictionary<string,string[]>): contains information about request headers.
+• RequestHeaders(IDictionary<string, string[]>): contains information about request headers.

 • ResponseStatusCode(Int32): contains response status code information.